juristr/fabiangosebrink.github.io/_posts/2018-01-25-seperating-states-with-forFeature-in-an-angular-application-with-ngrx.md

 export class CustomerModule {}
 {% endhighlight %}

-The customer reducer - customer is just a feature module name here - manipulates the whole customerstate now.
+The customer reducer - customer is just a feature module name here - manipulates the whole customer state now.
 As our AppState did exactly that before, we can just move the reducer into the customer feature module and rename all the things.

 The interesting part is the `forFeature` method above.
-Lets take a look at this:
+Let's take a look at this:

 {% highlight js %}
 StoreModule.forFeature('customerFeature', {